Polyconseil/django-cid/docs/installation.rst

     $ pip install django-cid

-You will need to add ``cid`` to your list of installed apps.
+You will need to add ``cid.apps.CidAppConfig`` to your list of installed apps.

 .. code-block:: python

     INSTALLED_APPS = (
         # some apps
-        'cid',
+        'cid.apps.CidAppConfig',
         # some other apps
     )